the story of woodburn homestead

 rankine’s paddock

-It is understood that when the Rankine family lived at Woodburn Homestead, they hosted polo games on the property.
-This paddock is specially dedicated to Matthew Rankine’s favourite horse, Vernon, and represents the spirit of all the horses that galloped and roamed on this land.
+When the Rankine family lived at Woodburn Homestead, they hosted polo games on the property.
+This paddock is specially dedicated to Matthew Rankine’s favourite horse, Vernon.

 the homestead